Romainlg29/use-broadcast/README.md

 You can use the Zustand store like any other Zustand store, but the store will be shared between all the tabs.

+On the first "render" of the store, the middleware will check if the store already exists in another tab / window.
+If the store exits, it will be synchronized, else the store will be created.

+If no tab is opened, the store will be created and will be shared as the "main" with the other tabs / windows.

 ## Usage with hooks

 ```jsx